Home / ORPAS Application Guide / ORPAS – McMaster University

 Approximately 67 students are admitted to the MSc (PT) Program each year.
 The final approval of applicants for admission will be granted by the School of Graduate Studies.

-Applicants will be notified of the admission decision via the email address that was provided to ORPAS in the online application.
+Applicants will be notified of the admission decision via the email address they provided in their ORPAS application.
 Applicants will receive either an offer of admission, notification of their placement on the waiting list or a decline letter.

 Applicants being offered admission must complete the online offer of acceptance to ORPAS, satisfy the conditions of their offer, and pay a non-refundable deposit fee of $500 (credited toward tuition).